The ‘Real-Time’ Landscape

 Our team worked closely with a client on an API Modernisation engagement and discovered a major asymmetry in the monetization process that was supposed to function on real-time processing.
 The industry-opinion on real-time systems largely tags them as difficult to achieve and maintain.
 This post explains how our team engineered an accessible and yet reliable architecture using external counter services to attain accurate and consistent real-time processing.

 ‘Real-Time’ API Monetization

 The API Monetization Platform under consideration had an option of choosing between Pay-Per-Use (PPU), Pay-Fixed-Rate (PFR), lease-based, subscription-based, and dynamic pricing mechanisms, which are common in the API-using cloud services vertical.
-The platform adopted the PPU pricing mechanism as it is one of the most accurate models that charges based on API product offerings and consumption.
+The platform adopted the PPU pricing mechanism as it is one of the most accurate models that charge based on API product offerings and consumption.